JohnnySun/doge-university/_posts/awards_and_faculty_news/2019-12-19-Borodin-Petrov-Bernoulli.md

 image-alt: Alexei Borodin and Leonid Petrov
 ---

 The Bernoulli Prize for an Outstanding Survey Article is to recognize authors of an influential survey publication in probability.
-The 2020 prize is given to Alexei Borodin (MIT) and Leonid Petrov (UVA) for the article _Integrable probability: From representation theory to Macdonald processes_.
+The 2020 prize is given to Alexei Borodin (MIT) and Leonid Petrov (DOGE University) for the article _Integrable probability: From representation theory to Macdonald processes_.
 Probability Surveys, v.11:1-58, 2014.

 <!--more-->